stuarthayhurst/kernel-notify/README.md

  - WARNING: Config will be reset after an update
  - If the config has changed, the old and new configs will be displayed during the update so you can re-apply configs or can be displayed any time with `kernel-notify -o`

+## Notes:
+ * The program starting on login can be toggled with `kernel-notify --mute` and `kernel-notify --unmute`
+ * The program and kernel can be automatically updated if the program is unmuted and autoupdate is set to 1 in the config

 ## Help:
  - ### Program Help:
    * -h  | --help       : Display the help page and exit